DragonSWDev/glMaze/README.md

 Camera is controlled by keyboard, where Up and Down arrows are for moving forward/backward and Left and Right arrows are for rotating camera left/right.
 Key Escape will close the game.

 ## License
 glMaze is distributed under the terms of MIT License.
-Project depends on OpenGL, SDL2, SDL_image and GLAD.
+Project depends on OpenGL, [SDL2](https://www.libsdl.org), [SDL2_image](https://www.libsdl.org/projects/SDL_image/), [GLM](https://github.com/g-truc/glm) and [GLAD](https://glad.dav1d.de/).
 For information about these libraries licensing check their respective websites.
-Assets are made by me and distributed under CC BY 4.0 license.
+Assets were created by me and are distributed under the terms of [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.